andrese52/epp_workshop_web/content/morning/unix_essentials.md

 + column 4 is gene feature
 + column 5 is chromosome

-Let's built a pipe to filter out these columns.
+Let's build a pipe to filter out these columns.

-We can start a pipe with `cat`, then use `cut` to slice the columns we want, and finish with `head -40`:
+We can start a pipe with `cat`, then use `cut` to slice the columns we want, and finish with `head -20`:

 ```bash
 $ cat A_nidulans_FGSC_A4_current_chromosomal_feature.tab | cut -f 1,4,5 | head -20